 The loans will be made to eligible entities to finance pre-development costs of water and wastewater projects or short-term small capital improvement projects not part of the regular operations and maintenance of current water and wastewater systems.

-Eligible applicants are nonprofit organizations that have:
+Eligible applicants have:

 - The legal capacity and authority to operate a revolving loan fund

 - Financial, technical, and managerial capacity to comply with relevant state and federal laws and regulations